SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 2 real peas - for scavenger hunt - no LEDs.
 3 backup real peas.
 6 Bluetooth beacons (plus a couple of backups).
-6 docks - or just enough docks for peas that will be visible, put the rest on charging cables.
+2 docks (put the rest on charging cables).

 To do:
-Add 30-second SFX/giggles intro to plant growy song, for actor to find responses, chop shorter and cute, and add some giggles.
+Add 30-second SFX/giggles intro to plant growy song, for actor to find responses, chop shorter and cute, and add some giggles, add some wooshes, maybe every four beats.
+Starts a bit random, scattered, but rhythmic, on the beat, combine and become more coherent until we hit the drop.
+Then it's the regular tune until we get to the break, then finished.
 Create docks - pea-pod shaped?

 To Confirm: